unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Output

-If the creation succeed <uns/> CLI prompts yout UNIK token ID and links to see token and transaction in the <uns/> explorer.
+If the creation succeed <uns/> CLI prompts your UNIK token ID and links to see token and transaction in the <uns/> explorer.

 ```
 Computing UNIK fingerprint... done